 The facts: Kombucha helped prevent the growth of human cancer cells in a 2008 lab study published in the Journal of BUON, and additional lab research published in 2013 in the journal Biomedicine & Preventive Nutrition found that kombucha decreased the survival of human cancer cells.

-Dr. Sonpal chalks up these results to kombucha’s antioxidant and polyphenol contents, which may block the mutation and bulking of cancer cells.
+Dr. Sonpal chalks up these results to antioxidants and polyphenols in the drink's tea component; those compounds may block the mutation and bulking of cancer cells.

 The claim: Kombucha reduces blood pressure.